-SokoLink aims to increase the income of smallholder farmers in Kenya by reducing post-harvest food loss and connecting farmers to export markets.
+The SokoLink partnership increases the income of smallholder farmers in Kenya by reducing post-harvest food loss, certifying farmers in international standards, and connecting farmers to export markets.

 P4G provided the partnership with $99,969 in grant funding.

 SokoLink provides a solution for reducing post-harvest food loss in Kenya and creating a transparent food value chain that links farmers directly to export buyers so they can retain more of the revenue from their agricultural sales.